Siamul/CV2_project/README.md

 ```
 dt2_batch = data_loader.getBatchDT2()
 ```
-Here are some examples of the images produced:
+Here are some examples of the images produced (images were visualized using the Detectron2 Visualizer module):

 Overlap mode: